Rapamycin For Dogs — FAQs

 Rapamycin Really Works

 My dog is twelve years old and started having kidney issues and was very lethargic.
 After a few months on Rapamycin he is super boy!
 He really is acting about five years younger.
 He seems happier, too.

 How can I buy rapamycin for dogs?

-- with a prescription from your veterinarian
+- Send us a prescription from your veterinarian

 If your pet has cancer or progressive cardiac disease, please reach out to me below.
 I have a special interest in helping these pets out.

 What is the rapamycin dosage for dogs?

 Our dosing is based on the Kaeberlein study on rapamycin for dogs at University of Washington,, and translates into 1 mg per 20-22 lbs of your pet’s weight given 3x weekly with food.
 Thus, 12 capsules will provide one month’s worth of benefits to your pet.

 How do I know the quality of your rapamycin for dogs?